dgroomes/llm-api-playground/README.md

 * [ ] Anthropic example requests
 * [x] DONE Implement the game end function.
 * [ ] Prompt caching
-* [ ] IN PROGRESS More examples in the tic-tac-toe prompt.
+* [ ] HOLD (I need more debuggability/auditing) More examples in the tic-tac-toe prompt.
 It's surprising how bad the LLM is at tic-tac-toe, mostly o4-mini, although even 4o is not great.
 I know that the table-styled Nushell output is probably confusing it, and I could strip it out, but I like this as a reminder about how fragile real world an integration is.
 Good example to try more examples (few shot).
 Let's see what happens.
 I want to explore some variations, but I'm really trying to make an